rubensr91/derivco_sport/deps/poison/README.md

 could simply call `Poison.Parser.parse`.

 If you use Poison 1.x, you have to set a module to `as` option in order to decode into a struct. e.g. `as: Person` instead of `as: %Person{}`.
-The change was introduced in 2.0.0.
+The change was introduced at 2.0.0.

 ## Parser